 \subsection{QRAM Resource Estimation}

 The improvements breakdown by different optimization techniques in Section \ref{sec:arch} are listed in Table \ref{tab:optimization}.
 Table \ref{tab:individualcounting} presents a comprehensive comparison of multiple current quantum architectures, including concrete parameters such as circuit depth, number of qubits, and T gate depth, among others.
-It is worth noting that the asymptotic scaling in the table indicates that all three architectures have the same scaling with respect to qubit count.
-SQC+BB (Baseline B) is a load-multiple-times architecture that suffers from exponential overhead due to repeating address loading, resulting in $O(2^K)$ overhead in T depth and T counting complexity.
-SQC+SS (Baseline S) is a load-once architecture, but its swap-network is not as efficient as the router-based QRAM.
-This is because it lacks a pipelining strategy to load the address discussed in Section \ref{sec:arch}.
-Consequently, the circuit depth and Clifford depth of SQC+SS will be quadratically larger than our new QRAM with factor $O(m^2)$.
-Therefore, our new virtual QRAM \textit{outperforms} or at least \textit{matches} any resource terms of the state-of-the-art architectures.
+Notably, the asymptotic scaling in the table indicates that all three architectures have the same scaling with respect to qubit count.
+SQC+BB (Baseline B) is a load-multiple-times architecture that suffers from deficiencies in exponential $O(2^K)$ overhead in T depth and T counting complexity.
+SQC+SS (Baseline S) is a load-once architecture; however, its swap-network is not as efficient as the router-based QRAM, since it lacks a pipelining strategy to load the address discussed in Section \ref{sec:arch}.
+Consequently, the circuit depth and Clifford depth of SQC+SS will be quadratically larger than our new QRAM architecture with factor $O(m^2)$.
+Therefore, our virtual QRAM \textit{outperforms} or at least \textit{matches} any resource counting compared with the state-of-the-art QRAM architectures.